ifstudies/dec_msmaps/index.md

-# Visualizations of Marriage and Family Formation Data Within 2020 Decennial Census
+# Visualizations of Marriage and Family Formation Data Within the 2020 Decennial Census

 Note: these analyses are limited to regions with at least 100 relevant households.
 For instance, maps and tables that show the percentage of householders aged 35-64 who are married show only those areas with at least 100 householders in that age range; similarly, maps that show the percentage of households with kids that are led by married couples show only those areas with at least 100 households with kids.